 Grant Regional Health Center is pleased to offer radiation oncology services.
-Dr. Koneru, Radiation Oncologist and Janet Laban, Nurse Practitioner, have joined the medical staff at Grant Regional Health Center to provide pre- and post-treatment options for patients in Grant County.
+Dr. Koneru, radiation oncologist and Janet Laban, nurse practitioner, have joined the medical staff at Grant Regional Health Center to provide pre- and post-treatment options for oncology patients in Grant County.

 Dr. Koneru and Janet Laban, APNP, have specialized training in performing radiation treatment for people with cancer.
 This specialized expertise ensures precision treatment and improved outcomes.

 Dr. Koneru and Janet Laban will work closely with patients to diagnose, arrange treatment and provide follow up care with their specific needs in mind.
 In an effort to improve patient convenience and peace of mind, we are pleased to offer this service close to home.

 Radiation oncology is a medical specialty that involves treating cancer with radiation.
 Doctors who specialize in treating cancer with radiation (radiation oncologists) use radiation therapy to treat a wide variety of cancers.